mas-bandwidth/gafferongames/content/post/integration_basics.md

         velocity += acceleration * dt;
         position += velocity * dt;

-Applying semi-implicit euler to the spring damper gives us a stable result:
+Applying the semi-implicit euler integrator with **dt** = 1/100 to the spring damper system gives us a stable result that is very close to the exact solution:

+_(todo: this should be colored consistently, eg. yellow or green, whichever it will be in the final graph)_

 <img src="/img/game_physics/spring_damper_implicit_euler.png" width="100%"/>